 You are at work and you are trying to beat the clock, is just one of those days when nothing seems out of the ordinary.
-Suddenly you hear sirens in the distance and the power goes out, you try to use the cellphone but the line is busy, it’s not use.
+Suddenly you hear sirens in the distance and the power goes out, you try to use the cell phone but the line is busy, it’s no use.
 You know that a disaster is coming your way and you need to get out of there.
 You have to get home and although you are many miles away from your family, you have a solution to get to them, your get home bag.

 Our lives are spinning in these modern times and we spend surprisingly little time at home.
 Between work, running errands and making appointments, some of us spend more time away from our families than at home.
 You must take this into account when building your emergency preparedness plan.
 You shouldn’t count on luck and hope that nothing will happen when you are not at home.